-But there are a few approaches you can do to make your furnace run more quietly this winter.
+But there are several steps you can do to make your furnace less noisy this winter.

-1. Book Annual Furnace Maintenance
+1. Schedule Annual Furnace Maintenance

-2. Routinely Replace Your Furnace’s Air Filter
+2. Regularly Replace Your Furnace’s Air Filter

-Our recommendations for changing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You may have to get a new filter more often if you have allergies or pets.
+You may have to install a new filter more regularly if you have allergies or pets.

-Some furnaces, especially older ones, can be noisier than others.
-But if you’re noticing exceedingly loud or weird noises, it may be time to get in touch with a heating and cooling company like Central Heating & Plumbing for furnace repair in New Castle.
+Some furnaces, particularly older ones, may make more noise than others.
+But if you’re noticing extremely loud or odd noises, you should contact a heating and cooling company like Central Heating & Plumbing for furnace repair in New Castle.

-Here are a couple of noises to keep an eye out for, how to repair them and when to call a pro.
+Here are several noises to keep an eye out for, how to fix them and when to get in touch with a professional.